Utility Theory based Cognitive Modeling in the Application of Robotics: A Survey: Human-Robot Interaction

 From another angle, recognizing the potential utility of human affect (e.g., via facial expressions, voice, gestures, etc.) and responding to humans is essential in a human-robot team's collaborative tasks, which would make robots more believable to human observers \cite{breazeal1999build}. \cite{breazeal2004teaching} proposed an architecture including natural language processing, higher-level deliberative functions, and implementing ``joint intention theory''. \cite{scheutz2006utility} demonstrated that expressing affect and responding to human affect with affect expressions can significantly improve team performance in a joint human-robot task.

 For Multi-agent HRI systems, they require more complex control strategies to coordinate several agents that may be dissimilar to one another (in roles, communication modes etc.), can involve interactions that connect more than two agents at once, and need special attention to address any conflicts that may arise from their interactions \cite{dahiya2023survey}.
-Specifically, the human would give high-level commands to the robot group or control them individually using a screen-based interface, and robots need to adapt to the operator's actions or optimize some utility function (computational characteristics like task requirements, teaming needs, etc.) (See Fig. \ref{fig:overview}).
+Specifically, the human would give high-level commands to the robot group or control them individually using a screen-based interface, and robots need to adapt to the operator's actions or optimize some utility function (computational characteristics like task requirements, teaming needs, etc.).

 Moreover, building the shared mental models (SMM) enable team members to draw on their own well-structured common knowledge to select actions that are consistent and coordinated with those of their teammates, which are strongly correlated to team performance \cite{tabrez2020survey}. \cite{nikolaidis2013human} designs the human-robot cross-training inspired by SMM to compute the robot policy aligned with human preference (needs) by iteratively switching roles between humans and robots to learn a shared plan for a collaborative task.
-Furthermore, considering humans infer the robot’s capabilities and partially adapt to the robot, \cite{nikolaidis2017game} presents a game-theoretic model of human partial adaptation to the robot, where the human responds to the robot’s actions by maximizing a reward function that changes stochastically over time, capturing the evolution of their expectations of the robot’s capabilities.
+Furthermore, considering humans infer the robot’s capabilities and partially adapt to the robot, \cite{nikolaidis2017game} presents a game-theoretic model of human partial adaptation to the robot, where the human response to the robot’s actions by maximizing a reward function that changes stochastically over time, capturing the evolution of their expectations of the robot’s capabilities.
+Recently, \cite{yang2025edge} introduces the architecture of edge cognitive computing by combining human experts and assisted robots collaborating in the same framework to achieve a seamless remote diagnosis, round-the-clock symptom monitoring, emergency warning, therapy alteration, and advanced assistance.